Health care services for immigrants

 - Public service

 People in need of urgent medical care have the right to receive treatment regardless of their nationality.
 The right to other health care services is determined by the kind of residence permit the foreign person has.

-Persons from other EU or EEA countries or Switzerland may receive necessary medical treatment in Finland’s public healthcare by presenting a European Health Insurance Card.
+A person from another EU or EEA member state or Switzerland may receive medically necessary treatment from Finnish public health care services with a European Health Insurance Card.

 In addition to urgent medical care, adult asylum seekers are entitled to essential health care, such as maternity clinic services.
 Minor asylum seekers are entitled to the same health care services as other residents of a municipality.
 Asylum seeker health care services are also organised by reception centres in cooperation with various service providers.

 Refugees are entitled to the same health care services as other residents of a municipality.

 Immigrants are provided with health care services where experts in integration and special immigration matters engage in multidisciplinary cooperation.
 These services are available through health and social services centres.
 Immigrants are entitled to interpretation services during appointments.